Benitex/Steam-Rails/README.md

 ## Credits

-This game was made in a month, as the game jam-like final project for the Programming Practices discipline at PUC-Rio, by Benitex, TuzinhoRisonho, and moltisantic in our first college period.
+This game was made in a month, as the game jam-like final project for the Programming Practices discipline at PUC-Rio, by Benitex, TuzinhoRisonho, and moltisantic in our first university period.

 [Benitex](https://github.com/Benitex) - Lead Programmer / Game Designer